julicol1999/Telling-a-story-using-data/README.md

-# 🤖 Robot Café Market Analysis - Los Angeles
+# Telling a story using data

-## 📍 Project Description
+## Project Description

-You’ve decided to open a small café in Los Angeles, fully staffed by robots.
-The idea is promising but costly, so you and your partners are looking to attract investors.
-To do so, you need to demonstrate that your business can remain successful even after the initial hype around robotic waitstaff fades away.
+The project explores the viability of opening a small, robot-staffed café in Los Angeles.
+While the concept is innovative and attention-grabbing, it also involves significant startup costs.
+To attract potential investors, the team needs to demonstrate that the café can remain profitable even after the novelty of robotic waitstaff wears off.

-As a data analysis expert, you've been tasked with preparing a **market research study** using open data on restaurants in Los Angeles.
+A market research study is carried out using publicly available data on restaurants in Los Angeles.
+The goal is to evaluate the competitive landscape, identify potential customer segments, and provide insights into factors that contribute to long-term restaurant success in the area.

 ---

-## 📊 Objectives
+## Objectives

 - Clean and prepare the restaurant data for analysis.
 - Analyze establishment types, chain affiliation, and seating capacity.